koswald/VBScript/docs/VBScriptClasses.md

 ## HTAApp

 HTAApp class
-Supports the VBSApp class, providing .hta functionality.
+Supports the VBSApp class, providing .hta functionality. *Intended for use only within the VBSApp class*.

 | Member type | Name | Parameter | Returns | Comment |
 | :---------- | :--- | :-------- | :------ | :------ |